singer-io/tap-jira/README.md

 2. Create the config file

    Create a JSON file called `config.json`.
-Its contents should look like:
+Its contents should look like (for Basic Auth):

    ```json
     {